AOEpeople/techradar/radar/2023-02-23/policy-as-code.md

 ---
 title:      "Policy as Code"
 ring:       trial
-quadrant:   methods-and-patterns
+segment:    methods-and-patterns
-tags:       [devops, ci/cd]
+tags:       [ci/cd, devops]
 ---

 With the rise of cloud infrastructure and DevOps practices, traditional methods of policy enforcement such as manual